Kalamazoo River oil spill: The spill

 On Sunday, July 25, 2010, at about 5:58 p.m.
 EDT, a 40 ft pipe segment ruptured in the 30 in Enbridge Energy Line 6B, approximately 0.6 mi downstream of the Marshall, Michigan pump station.
 The rupture caused a spill of diluted bitumen originating from Canada (Alberta and Saskatchewan) into Talmadge Creek in Calhoun County, Michigan, which flows into the Kalamazoo River.
 The US Environmental Protection Agency (EPA) later estimated the spill to be in excess of 1 e6USgal.
 On 29 July 2010, the Calhoun County Health Department asked 30 to 50 households to evacuate, and twice as many were advised not to drink their water.

 Alarms sounded in Enbridge's Edmonton headquarters at the time of the rupture, but control-room staff were unable to interpret them with certainty and remained unaware of the pipeline breach.
-It was eighteen hours before a Michigan utilities employee reported spilt oil and the company learned of the escape.
+It was eighteen hours before a Michigan utilities employee reported spilt oil and the company learned of the breach.
 For much of that time the operators had shut down the pipeline, so that the bitumen mixture escaped comparatively slowly.
-But they had thought the alarms were possibly caused by a bubble, in the pipeline, causing anomalous pressure readings, and had twice restarted the line.
-For a few hours, in total, the material was escaping much faster.
+However, they had thought the alarms were possibly caused by a bubble in the pipeline, causing anomalous pressure readings, and had restarted the line twice.
+Because of this, for a few hours in total the leak was much larger.

 The oil was contained to a 25 mi stretch of the Kalamazoo River as several hundred workers took part in the cleanup.
 Regional EPA Director Susan Hedman estimated that it would take weeks to remove the bulk of the oil from the river, several months to clear oil from the flood plains, and several more months to clean the oil out of the marsh where the spill originated.
 However, a year later, a 35-mile stretch of the river remained closed.
 Originally estimated at US$5 million, by September 2011, cleanup costs passed $585 million and were expected to rise by 20 percent.
 The cleanup expense by summer 2012 had totalled $765 million.
 By November 2014, the total had risen to $1.21 billion, with an estimated $219 million in costs yet to be paid.